Indigenous people of the Everglades region: Seminole / Miccosukee

 Following the demise of the Calusa and Tequesta, Native Americans in southern Florida were referred to as "Spanish Indians" in the 1740s, probably due to their friendlier relations with Spain.
 Between the Spanish defeat in the Seven Years' War in 1763 and the end of the American War of Independence in 1783, the United Kingdom ruled Florida.
-The first known use of the term "Seminolie" is from a British Indian agent in a document dated 1771.
+The term "Seminolie" was first used by a British Indian agent in a document dated 1771.

 The beginnings of the tribe are vague, but records show that Creeks invaded the Florida peninsula, conquering and assimilating what was left of pre-Columbian societies into the Creek Confederacy.
 The mixing of cultures is evident in the language influences present among the Seminoles: various Muskogean languages, notably Hitchiti, and Creek, as well as Timucuan.
 In the early 19th century, a US Indian agent explained the Seminoles this way: "The word Seminole means runaway or broken off.
 Hence ... applicable to all the Indians in the Territory of Florida as all of them ran away ... from the Creek ...
 Nation".

-Linguistically, the term "Seminole" comes from a corruption of the Spanish word "cimarron," likening their migratory history to wild horses.
-The traditional Muskogee Creek Language lacks a rhotic phoneme.
-There was a metathesis of the penultimate and ultimate syllables.
+After the collapse of the Spanish mission system in northern Florida at the beginning of the 18th century, Yamassees and Muscogulges (speakers of Muscogean languages) raided far into the Florida peninsula, killing many of the Florida natives, and capturing others for sale as slaves.
+Continued raiding by Muscogulges pushed the last Calusas and other peoples into extreme southern Florida.
+The last 60 Calusas on Key West were evacuated to Cuba in 1760.
+Bernard Romans reported that the coast between Cape Sable and Cape Romano was the last refuge of the Calusa before they were driven off the continent by the Muscogulges, and that the last 80 families of Calusa left Florida for Havana in 1763, when Florida was ceded to the British by the Spanish.
+Spanish Indians however, long considered to consist primarily of Calusas that had remained in Florida, are now regarded as being descended from Muscogean-speakers who had arrived in southern Florida early in the 18th century.